The Watsons Go to Birmingham – 1963: Racial injustice

-Gender and sexuality

-Professor Amina Chaudhri states that The Watsons Go to Birmingham—1963 fails to question the sexism and heterosexual norms that pervade American society.
-She argues that Daniel's and Byron's performances of black masculinity throughout the novel resemble hegemonic masculinity.
-For example, Byron's recurrent disobedience, such as straightening his hair against his parents' orders, represents an attempt to assert his superiority and power over others.

 Reception

 The Watsons Go to Birmingham – 1963 was generally well received after its publication.
 In The Washington Post, Jabari Asim described the novel as “lyrical, engrossing and of sufficient emotive power to sustain the attention of adult readers as well.”
 In The Guardian, Lindsey Fraser praised the book for tackling “‘big issues’ but [relating] them to a value system, if not an environment, which is readily accessible.”

 The book has also been named to the American Library Association’s list of Best Books for Young Adults.
 It has received over 25 awards and honors, including the Newbery Honor and the Coretta Scott King Honor.

 Adaptations

 A television film based on the book, produced by Walden Media, premiered on the Hallmark Channel in 2013.
 It was directed by Kenny Leon and starred Anika Noni Rose, Wood Harris, Latanya Richardson, Skai Jackson, and David Alan Grier.
 The movie condensed events and characters in Flint from the first half of the novel and added new scenes of Kenny and Byron helping local youths organize civil rights events in Birmingham.
 Walden Media also collaborated with the Southern Poverty Law Center to develop educational materials that would help teachers in Alabama teach their students about the Civil Rights Movement through the film.

+The novel was also adapted into a play by Reginald André Jackson, and is available from Dramatic Publishings.